mapeditor/tiled/docs/manual/automapping.rst

 in figure above.

-Since the overlapping is not desired, we can turn it off by adding the map property :ref:`NoOverlappingRules <automapping-NoOverlappingRules>` to the rule map and setting it to ``true``.
+Since the overlapping is not desired, we can turn it off by adding the map property :ref:`NoOverlappingOutput <automapping-NoOverlappingOutput>` to the rule map and setting it to ``true``.

-Keep in mind that the map property applies for all rules on that rule map.
+Keep in mind that the map property applies for all rules on that rule map, unless we set it only for specific rules using a "rule_options" layer.